Laser Therapy Pain Management Doctors In Minnesota

 Those who suffer from chronic pain management know that there are hundreds of options, very few of which are effective at actually relieving their pain.
 If you have tried medication, physical therapy, surgery, or injections and still suffer from chronic pain, the solution may be as easy as spending some time using the latest treatment — laser therapy.

-Laser therapy has been used for pain management for decades in Europe to treat arthritis and back pain related to sciatica.
+Laser therapy has been used for pain management for decades in Europe to treat arthritis, pinched nerves and back pain related to sciatica.
 Laser therapy utilizes the multiwave locked system (MLS) laser emission that synchronizes duel wavelengths of laser light to stimulate the cells where the chronic pain exists.
 Using continuous or pulsed laser stimulation, the MLS system targets damaged cells and inflammation to help promote healing, healthy cell growth, and reduce swelling.

 How MLS Laser Therapy Works

 The multiwave locked system (MLS) laser therapy is also referred to as cold laser therapy.
 MLS uses two specific, therapeutic wavelengths — 808 nanometers and 905 nanometers.
 The continuous 808-nanometer lasers are used to help treat edema and swelling that causes pain and the longer, 905-nanometer pulsed laser, reaches deeper into tissues and nerves that are affected by pain.
 The combination of the continuous low emission laser and the pulsed longer wave offers more of a therapeutic benefit than a single low-level laser that has been used in other therapies.
 The synchronization of the combined energy strengthens the effects of each of the single therapies.